All

 Getting Started

-An emergency event preparedness program is crucial for a company to ensure employee safety and well-being during emergencies.
+An emergency event preparedness plan is crucial for a healthcare facility to ensure patients, staff, and visitors' safety and well-being during emergencies.
 Such a plan allows for a prompt and organized response to various events, including natural disasters, pandemics, epidemics, fires, accidents, or acts of violence.
-Without an effective plan, an organization may face significant negative consequences, including a lack of coordination and communication, delays in evacuating personnel, inadequate allocation of resources, compromised safety, and an increased risk of injuries or fatalities.
+Without an effective plan, a healthcare facility may face significant negative consequences, including a lack of coordination and communication, delays in evacuating or providing care to patients, inadequate allocation of resources, compromised staff safety, and an increased risk of injuries or fatalities.